kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 ### `envtest`

 [envtest] is a testing environment that is provided by the [controller-runtime] project.
 This environment spins up a local instance of etcd and the kube-apiserver.
-This allows test to be executed in an environment very similar to a real environment.
+This allows tests to be executed in an environment very similar to a real environment.

-Additionally, in Cluster API there is a set of utilities under [test/helpers] that helps developers in setting up a [envtest] ready for Cluster API testing, and most specifically:
+Additionally, in Cluster API there is a set of utilities under [test/helpers] that helps developers in setting up a [envtest] ready for Cluster API testing, and more specifically:

 - With the required CRDs already pre-configured.
 - With all the Cluster API webhook pre-configured, so there are enforced guarantees about the semantic accuracy